I bought a stationary bike to exercise for back pain relief, now what?

 There are 2 basic style of indoor bike, the classic upright one which simulates riding an outdoor bicycle, and the recumbent bike which allows you to sit in a bucket seat with your legs extended out in front of you.
 Neither is superior, they just have different benefits.
 The recumbent bike offers more back support and may be more suitable to people with lower back issues and it is may also be more comfortable for heavier people or those who are new to exercise.

-So how can you get the most out of this piece of equipment?
+So how can you get the most out of this piece of exercise equipment?

 Well, the first step is to make sure it is set up correctly for you.
 This is important because not only does proper set-up allow you to get the most out of your work out, but if you spend too much time on a bike that isn’t configured for your particular body, it can result in injury.

 - Seat height: On an upright bike, begin by adjusting your seat to about the height of your hip as you stand next to the bike.
 Once this is right, mount the bike, placing your feet on/into the pedals.
 When one leg is fully extended in the six o’clock position, you should still have a slight bend in your knee—about 5-10 degrees.
 You don’t want to extend you leg into a “locked” knee position.
 You should be able to pedal comfortably without having to point or flex your feet to reach full extension, and your hips should not rock from side to side as you pedal.
 Similarly, on a recumbent bike, your legs should almost extend fully while still keeping a small bend in the knee.
 Recumbent bike seats adjust forward and backward along a track while upright seats move up and down.